Participant Info

 About Me

-I am an associate professor of history at the University of California at Davis, where I teach courses on women, American social and cultural history, and the histories of colonialism and capitalism.
-A specialist in gender and economy in the eighteenth and nineteenth centuries, I am the author of The Ties That Buy: Women and Commerce in Revolutionary America (U Penn, 2009), co-author of Global Americans (Cengage 2017), a college textbook on American history in global context, and co-editor of the Oxford Handbook of American Women’s and Gender History (Oxford University Press, 2018).
-My current project is America Under the Hammer, a history of auctioning and market culture in early America.
+I am Professor of History at the University of California at Davis, where I teach courses on women, American social and cultural history, and the histories of colonialism and capitalism.
+A specialist in gender and economy in the eighteenth and nineteenth centuries, I have a new book forthcoming in November 2024: America Under the Hammer: Auctions and the Emergence of Market Values (U Penn).
+I am also the author of The Ties That Buy: Women and Commerce in Revolutionary America (U Penn, 2009), co-author of Global Americans (Cengage 2017), a college textbook on American history in global context, and co-editor of the Oxford Handbook of American Women’s and Gender History (Oxford University Press, 2018).
+I have also co-led two recent public-facing projects that engage with the 100th anniversary of the Nineteenth Amendment to the US Constitution: one on women in the National Parks, and another on Women’s Suffrage in the context of empire.

 Recent Publications